ChifiSource/OddFrames.jl/README.md

 - Frame Grouping - A high-level grouping interface so you can interact with more than one OddFrame at the same time.
 - Included IO - Input and output reading is included, and can easily be extended.
 - Enhanced display output, feature descriptions.
+- ML OddFrames - OddFrames that use ML to calculate data in a lazy fashion (only when it is needed!)
 # Release Version
 The next release version will be 0.1.0, with the release of OddFrames Basil.
 ```julia